jsonic1337/VK_crazy_typing_bot/README.md

 **in this version of the script, the time must be specified!**

-/typing **number** - turns on text crazy taiping in the dialog in which the command was written (time is specified in minutes).
+/typing **number** - turns on text crazy typing in the dialog in which the command was written (time is specified in minutes).

-/voice **number** - turns on voice crazy taiping in the dialog in which the command was written (time is specified in minutes).
+/voice **number** - turns on voice crazy typing in the dialog in which the command was written (time is specified in minutes).

-/stop -  stops crazy tapping (works in any dialogue)
+/stop -  stops crazy typing (works in any dialogue)